pacur/pacur/README.md

 each distribution but a consistent build process and format can be used for all builds.
 Docker only supports 64 bit containers, pacur can't be used to build packages 32 bit packages.
-Pacur will also create a DEB, APT and PKG repository that can be used on ArchLinux, CentOS, Debian and Ubuntu to distribute the packages.
+Pacur will also create a DEB, APT and PKG signed repository that can be used on ArchLinux, CentOS, Debian and Ubuntu to distribute the packages.

 ### format